Cottagecore: Antecedents and cultural context

 While cottagecore arose as a named aesthetic in 2018, similar aesthetics and ideals existed prior to its inception.
-The ancient Greeks characterised Arcadia as a representation of an idyllic pastoral setting.
-The Greek poet Theocritus wrote poems about shepherds and shepherdesses in the third century BC, leading to him being often cited as the inventor of pastoral poetry.
-The market for Theocritus’ work was primarily the educated urban class of Alexandria, Egypt, seeking an escape from the filth, crowding and disease of city life.
-In the first century BC the Roman poet Virgil’s pastoral poetry was written in response to the violence and chaos of war.
-However, he expanded the genre by acknowledging contemporary moral and political issues such as war whilst maintaining a distance through the pastoral trope.
+The pastoral genre developed by the Hellenistic Greeks characterised the rural Arcadia as an idyllic landscape in which shepherds and shepherdesses enjoy leisure.
+The works of the Hellenistic poet Theocritus were primarily aimed at an educated urban class who sought an escape, physical or imaginative, from the filth and disease associated with city life.
+The Roman poet Virgil developed the genre by acknowledging contemporary issues through the pastoral device.
 Pastoral escapism continued to be produced for the courtly audience of the Roman Empire in the format of novels such as Daphnis and Chloe from the second century AD.

-The fourteenth century Italian Renaissance poet Petrarch was known for his hill-walking and gardening as well as his pastoral poetry.
+The fourteenth-century Italian Renaissance poet Petrarch was known for his hill-walking and gardening as well as his pastoral poetry.
 English playwright William Shakespeare wrote two pastoral plays: As You Like It and A Winter’s Tale.
 Christopher Marlowe’s renowned poem The Passionate Shepherd to His Love inspired a poetic response written by Walter Raleigh, The Nymph's Reply to the Shepherd, in which the speaker observes that Arcadian ideas were fallacies.

 In eighteenth-century Europe it was fashionable to build follies, ornamental structures often built in the style of classical architecture or to mimic rustic villages.
 Marie Antoinette's Hameau de la Reine, a rustic model village, is a primary example of a folly in a pastoral style.

 The Arts and Crafts movement of the nineteenth century was an approach to art, architecture, and design that embraced 'folk' styles and techniques as a critique of industrial production.
+Several Victorian institutions including Morris & Co. and the Pre-Raphaelite Brotherhood popularised a medievalist style, leading to a revived interest in rustic and vernacular architectural and furnishing styles.

-The counterculture of the 1960s provides perhaps the most significant source of influence for the contemporary cottagecore movement.
-Many of the subcategories of cottagecore directly invoke the aesthetic of environmentally conscious architectural projects and communes of the era such as Drop City, and embody the radically sustainable, hands-on ethos of publications such as the Whole Earth Catalog.
-Thrifted furniture and art pieces from the 1960s and '70s are often used to create a comforting, cozy interior space, as are patterns of the era such as paisley and mushroom prints.
+Thomas Kinkade sold millions of copies of his paintings of idyllic cottages.

-There have been similar aesthetics in different countries, such as iki, or detached elegance, from Japan, fernweh, or being somewhere far away and mysterious, from Germany, or hygge, or satisfying comfort, from Denmark.
+There have been similar aesthetics in specific countries, such as Japan's iki (detached elegance), Germany's fernweh (wanderlust), or Denmark's hygge (satisfying comfort).